Saurabh-Bhargav/Project/pfSense/High Availability pfSense Cluster Implementation/README.md

 1. Clone this repository to your local machine.
 2. Refer to the documentation in the `Documentation/` folder for detailed setup instructions.
-3. Use the provided scripts in the `Scripts/` folder to simulate failover scenarios and ensure the HA cluster functions as expected.

 ## Additional Resources